DarbyP/PantherAssessment/README.md

 ## Initial Setup and Authentication
 When you first launch Panther Assessment, you will be prompted to authenticate with Canvas.
 Follow these steps:
-1. Enter your university’s Canvas url.
+1. When you open the program, it will prompt you to enter your university’s Canvas url.
 Be sure you enter the direct URL (e.g., https://university.instructure.com) rather than a redirect URL (https://canvas.university.edu).
 2. After entering the Canvas URL, the Canvas authentication window will open
 3. Click the "Open Canvas" button to visit Canvas in your browser
 4. In Canvas, go to Account → Settings → Approved Integrations